 I found that I liked a certain type of Nikkor lens, they had many of the qualities of the AI-S lenses.
 All metal construction and like many say, “built like a tank.”
 The new G lenses aren't, they are made of plastic.
 They seem cheaply made but wow!
 The performance in them is amazing.
 There is a type of lens before the G series that I really enjoy and I wrote a little bit about them and there is a link to a dedicated page below.
 Recently I bought a second DSLR, the D610.
 I also sourced a small point and shoot camera.
 Sometimes I’m a tourist and I don’t want to carry a serious camera.
 The L35 AF is a sweet vintage Nikon with a sharp 35mm f2.8 lens that just makes these cool pictures.
 It is small and unobtrusive, and I love that little thing, I’m such a tourist with it.

-Anyway, my lens kit now consists of a dozen Nikkor AF prime and zoom lenses.
-A wide zoom is my favorite configuration of lens.
+Anyway, my lens kit is always changing.
+I love wide zooms, they are my favorite lenses.
 I also enjoy the telephoto AF VR Nikkor 80-400mm f4.5 - 5.6 D for options in longer focal lengths.
 Zoom lenses have improved so much over time but I still enjoy shooting with a prime lens too.
 The AF Nikkor 24mm f2.8 D is a favorite for sure.
-The Nikon AF DC-Nikkor 105mm f2 D is super sharp as well and the AF Nikon 300mm f4 ED is an amazingly sharp lens.
+The Nikon AF DC-Nikkor 105mm f2 D is super fun bokeh producer and the AF Nikon 300mm f4 ED is an amazingly sharp lens.

 As I said, I’m a fan of wide zooms as you can see below, they are so inspiring and help frame and nail the focus so I can take creative photographs quickly.